 Once done with the morning safari, drive down to Unawatuna for some well reserved relaxing time by the sea.

 Drive from Udawalawe to Unawatuna – 140 km – 4 hours

-The south west coast of Sri Lanka is ideal to relax, enjoy the beach, take surf lessons, do some yoga and reflect on how great the rest of your trip was !
-I like Unawatuna because of its proximity to Galle, but it is also one of the most touristy and busy beach.
-Spend the day exploring the coast line and once you find the beach that suits you , work on your tan, drink a fresh coconut or catch a few waves !
+The southwest coast of Sri Lanka is ideal to relax, enjoy the beach, take surf lessons, do some yoga and reflect on how great the rest of your trip was!
+I like Unawatuna because of its proximity to Galle, but it is also one of the most touristy and busy beaches.
+Spend the day exploring the coastline and once you find the beach that suits you, work on your tan, drink a fresh coconut, or catch a few waves!

 Where to stay around Unawatuna : Apa Villa Thalpe

 Drive from Unawatuna to Galle – 6 km – 15 min

 Hop on a tuk-tuk and drive to Galle Fort.
 This former Dutch settlement is a wonderful collection of narrow alleys, old colonial buildings, and a great shopping, eating and drinking destination.

 Enjoy the view from the fort walls, check out the iconic lighthouse and visit the Dutch Reformed Church before enjoying a chic drink in one of the upmarket hotels installed in the most beautiful colonial buildings.
 Galle is also a great place to shop for souvenirs before heading home.

 Where to stay in Galle: The Fort Printers

 ALTERNATIVES TO CONSIDER